RethinkRobotics/baxter_simulator/README.md

    ```
    roslaunch baxter_gazebo baxter_world.launch
    ```
    By default the position controllers are started.
-To switch, use the JointCommandMode topic as documented in the Baxter SDK.
+To switch, use the JointCommand topic as documented in the Baxter SDK.

  * Optional: Test/tune the velocity controllers or position controllers using a RQT dashboard GUI.
    Make sure you are in the right joint command mode when using these:

    ```
    roslaunch baxter_control baxter_sdk_position_rqt.launch